nbn™ speeds explained

 The nbn™ network is being rolled out across Australia delivering internet and home phone access using a mix of technologies, this is why your speed will vary based on the nbn™ technology available at your location.
 When you enter your address, we will tell you the maximum access line speed based on information from nbn™.
-Please note, if you are on an FTTN or FTTB connection, we recommend that you start with the Essential plan which uses the nbn™ 50 to see what access line speeds you can achieve before upgrading.
+Please note, if you are on an Fibre to the Node (FTTN), Fibre to the Basement (FTTB) or Fibre to the Curb (FTTC) connection, we recommend that you start with the Essential plan which uses the nbn™ 50 to see what access line speeds you can achieve before upgrading.

 nbn™ technologies explained